-C. Historical Decomposition
+5.3 Historical Decomposition

-Figure 6 shows the historical decomposition of the stationary components of the eight variables of interest into common and idiosyncratic cycles, as provided by the model.
-First, the business cycle captures almost entirely the fluctuations around trend in real output, employment, and unemployment.
-A negligible idiosyncratic component is visible only in unemployment and almost nonexistent in output and employment.
-This indicates that our measure of the output gap captures the slack in the economy well and is transmitted, via the lagged Okun's law relationship, to the labor market.
-It should be stressed that lags are important in describing the delayed transmission from output dynamics to the labor market and may capture different types of labor market frictions.
+Let us now turn to the historical decomposition of the stationary components of the eight variables of interest into common and idiosyncratic cycles, as provided by the model.
+Figure 8 shows the results.
+Overall, the model provides a coherent description of inflation dynamics with a number of interesting features.

+First, the business cycle (in blue) capture almost entirely the fluctuations around trend in real output, employment and unemployment.
+A negligible idiosyncratic component (in yellow) is visible only in unemployment and almost non-existent in output and employment.
+This indicates that our measure of the output gap captures the slack in the economy well and is transmitted, via the lagged Okun's law relationship to the labour market.
+It should be stressed that lags are important in describing the delayed transmission from output dynamics to the labour market and may capture different types of labour market frictions.

-CPI inflation, core CPI inflation, and inflation expectations (dotted), with coverage intervals at 68% coverage (dark shade) and 90% coverage (light shade), as estimated by the model.
+Figure 7: Top: Business cycle and Energy Price cycle components in CPI inflation, with coverage intervals at 68% coverage (dark shade) and 90% coverage (light shade).
+Bottom: Parametric spectrum of the Business cycle and Energy Price cycle.

-Second, a nonnegligible share of oil price fluctuations is due to the comovement of this variable with the slack in the economy, along the business cycle.
-This may be due either to the demand effect of the U.S. economy onto global oil prices or the role of oil shocks as markup shocks in the aggregate production function.
+Second, a non negligible share of oil price fluctuations is due to the comovement of this variable with the slack in the economy, along the business cycle.
+This may be due either to the demand effect of the US economy onto global oil prices, or the role of oil shocks as mark-up shocks in the aggregate production function.

-Third, the slack in the economy is reflected in price dynamics via the Phillips curve, which captures the lower-frequency dynamics in the inflation cycle and accounts for a sizable share of the variation in CPI inflation and most of the variation in core CPI inflation.
-This "real" component dominates SPF expectations while it provides a sizable but not dominant share of variation in consumers' expectations.
-In our model, the Phillips curve is a lagged relationship connecting prices, expectations, and output and, hence, labor market variables, in the spirit of the empirical relationship uncovered by Phillips (1958).
-A discussion about its steepness may be slightly misleading since a reduced-form relation between prices and unemployment would involve different lags of our business cycle.
-Nonetheless, in figure 7, we compare a scatter plot showing how the business cycle components of CPI FIGURE 4.-LONG-TERM EXPECTATIONS FOR CPI INFLATION and unemployment would be related to a scatter plot of (demeaned) CPI and unemployment variables.
-The linear fit has a slope of -0.39 for the model-based measures, against a slope of -0.14 for a naive estimate.17 This is a rough way to assess the strength of the Phillips curve identified by our model against that of a naive estimate of its steepness.
+Third, the slack in the economy is reflected in price dynamics via the Phillips curve which captures the lower frequency dynamics in the inflation cycle and accounts for a sizeable share of the variation in CPI inflation and most of the variation in core CPI inflation.
+This 'real' component dominates SPF expectations while it provides a sizeable but not dominant share of variation in consumers' expectations.
+In our model the Phillips curve is a lagged relationship connecting prices, expectations and output and hence labour market variables, in the spirit of the empirical relationship uncovered by Phillips (1958).
+A discussion about its 'steepness' may be slightly misleading since a reduced form relation between prices and unemployment would involve different lags of our business cycle.
+Nonetheless, in Figure 9, we compare a scatter plot showing how the business cycle components of CPI and unemployment would be related (red dots) with a scatter plot of (demeaned) CPI and unemployment